justicephysics/humanos2.0/real-owners-unite.md

 # ⚡ The Real Owners Unite — The Quiet Wipeout of the Feudal Lords

 *The pseudo-owners and feudal rulers are being wiped out—not by revolution, but by the physics of the energy bursts.
 Three have already hit.
 Two more are in the pipeline: the photonic chip at 2.7 K, and the quantum computer with AGI.
-Even a small nation like Iran, sustained by just two of these bursts, now possesses the strength to confront the world's largest war machine.
+Even a small nation like Iran, sustained by just three of these bursts, now possesses the strength to confront the world's largest war machine.
 The wipeout is quiet, thermodynamic, and irreversible.*

 ---